 Airport food can be expensive.
 To remove the temptation of overindulging while waiting for your flight, eat before you set off to the airport.
 You can also take your own food onto the plane (as long as it’s not a liquid, like soup).

 Weighing your luggage before you leave home is a good way to avoid an excess baggage fee at the airport.
 If you’re a little over, try wearing larger clothing items instead of packing them (within reason, of course!).

 Airport exchange rates aren’t always the best because they know it’s your last chance to get foreign cash.
 You can shop around online or try your local high street for the most generous rate before heading off.

-Certain credit cards are ideal for spending overseas.
-Look for cards that don’t charge transaction or cash withdrawal fees when you’re abroad.
-You can also use your credit card to book part or all of your holiday, which means you could get your money back if your travel company or airline goes under.
+You can use your credit card to book part or all of your holiday, which means you could get your money back if your travel company or airline goes under.
 Conditions apply.

 A staycation (staying at home in the UK for your vacation) can work out much cheaper than a trip further afield.
 Train tickets booked far in advance can be more affordable than flights to a foreign destination, and there are lots of budget-friendly activities to choose from, including free festivals.
 You also don’t need to pay for travel insurance, baggage fees and exchanging cash.

 If you’re planning a holiday and want the protection and benefits of paying with a credit card, check out our purchase cards.